Introduction to VBA ShowModal

 Can you guess what will happen?
 The MsgBox and the UserForm should BOTH appear at the same time because modeless operation means the rest of your macro will continue to run while your UserForm is displayed.

 This can be really useful if you have a progress bar or if you want to provide real-time status updates as your macro runs.

 It’s worth noting that the MsgBox command is modal, so any code after you issue the MsgBox command will not execute until after you do something with your MsgBox window.
 I hope you don’t let this confuse you.

 Alright, that’s all for today’s lesson on ShowModal.
 Hopefully, you feel comfortable using ShowModal and you understand the differences between vbModal and vbModeless.

-I want to thank all my readers who have already subscribed to my email list and I encourage you to go ahead and subscribe if you haven’t done so.
+I want to thank all my readers who have already subscribed to my free wellsrPRO VBA Training Program and I encourage you to go ahead and subscribe using the form below if you haven’t done so.
 You’ll love the great VBA content I send your way!